 IQ-EQ Roundtable Insights

-This was the crux of IQ-EQ’s virtual roundtable in November 2020, which brought together 13 senior experts from across the family office sphere – representing investment managers, advisors and service providers as well as family offices themselves.
+This was the focus of IQ-EQ’s virtual roundtable on 20 April 2021, which brought together eight senior experts from across the international real estate investment sphere.

 Click to download a copy of our roundtable discussion paper: